 The Upload from list selects whether you upload the current part in memory or from a directory on the local hard disk.
 If you select one of the local directories, the following fields are available: Files, Local file name and Preview.
+To add or remove a directory, double click on the touch screen where indicated.

-To select a different directory, use the ↑ and ↓ keys on the keyboard.
+Keypad operation: To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
 To add a new directory, use the + key on the keyboard.
 To remove a directory, use the - key on the keyboard.
+Note: This selection is only available if saving to the Diskette or USB memory stick from the hard drive.

 The Files list box contains a list of all the files that are in the Upload from directory that can be uploaded to the host computer.
+To remove a file, double click on the touch screen where indicated.

-To scroll through different files, use the \uparrow , \downarrow , PAGE UP and PAGE DOWN keys on the keyboard.
+Keypad operation: To scroll through different files, use the \uparrow , \downarrow , PAGE UP and PAGE DOWN keys on the keyboard.
 To remove a file, use the - key on the keyboard.
 To select multiple files to upload, highlight the first file selection, then use the \uparrow and \downarrow keys while pressing the shift key to highlight the remaining files.